Ecuadorian–Colombian War

-The Ecuadorian–Colombian War (Spanish: Guerra ecuatoriano-colombiana),It was a series of armed conflicts waged between the current republics of Colombia and Ecuador between 1862, 1863.
+The Ecuadorian–Colombian War (Spanish: Guerra ecuatoriano-colombiana) was a series of armed conflicts waged between the current republics of Colombia and Ecuador between 1862 and 1863.

 Background

 In Colombia, the government of the conservative Mariano Ospina Rodríguez was faced with a liberal uprising led by the governor of Cauca Tomás Cipriano de Mosquera in 1860, which quickly turned into a civil war throughout the country.
 Numerous battles were fought before the liberal forces took the city of Bogotá in 1861, seized the president and proclaimed General Mosquera dictator.
 However the war continued with numerous Conservative leaders eager to regain the government.
-One of the conservatives confronted against Mosquera was the poet Julio Arboleda Pombo, who had also been elected president by the conservatives in the midst of the conflagration.
+One of the conservatives confronted against Mosquera was the poet Julio Arboleda Pombo, who had also been elected president by the conservatives in the midst of the civil war.

-Meanwhile, in Ecuador, President Gabriel García Moreno imposed a strong centralist government desirous of greatness.
+Meanwhile, in Ecuador, Conservative President Gabriel García Moreno imposed a strong centralist and nationalist government.
 On the causes of the war, Colombian and Ecuadorian historians differ; For the former it was an invasion led by President García Moreno in order to modify the borders, for the latter the conservative forces entered Ecuadorian territory in pursuit of some liberals.
 As General Vicente Fierro, Chief of the Rumichaca Reservation, tried to prevent the invasion, he was attacked by the Colombian commander Matías Rosero, to which García Moreno responded with an army of 1,200 men, while Arboleda mobilized 900 soldiers, led by his First Column by Colonel José Antonio Eraso and the Second Column by the Mayor of Pasto, Colonel José Francisco Zarama.

 War

 Battle of Tulcan

-On July 31, 1862, in the city of Tulcan, a confrontation occurred between the troops of Pombo and Moreno, resulting in a victory for the Granada Confederation.
+On July 31, 1862, in the city of Tulcan, a confrontation occurred between the troops of Pombo and Moreno, resulting in a victory for the Granadine Confederation (Colombia).
 Garcia Moreno was taken prisoner but later released.